 Amazon DevOps Guru: A Machine Learning (ML) powered AWS service that focuses on improving the automation based operations for businesses looking for opportunities to tailor specific application functionalities with unique automated behavior.
 In other words, it also helps in providing automated functional recommendations for remediation.

 Amazon Monitron: One of the new machine learning services introduced by AWS focusing on industrial use cases via software development.
 Monitron focuses on providing end-to-end monitoring solutions for industrial purposes via gateways, sensors, and ML-powered codes.
-Other new releases on the same line of purpose include Amazon Panorama SDK, Lookout for Vision, etc.
+Other new releases on the same line of purpose include AWS Panorama SDK, Lookout for Vision, etc.

 Advanced Query Accelerator (AQUA): For businesses that love analytics, the new AQUA announcement from AWS might just be the next upgrade your application requires.
-AQUA focuses on leveraging ML to deliver 10x improved query performance for three analytical products: Amazon Redshift, Glue Elastic Views, and QuickSight Q.
+AQUA focuses on leveraging ML to deliver 10x improved query performance for three analytical products: Amazon Redshift, AWS Glue Elastic Views, and Amazon QuickSight Q.

 Amazon Elastic Container Service (ECS) Anywhere: while ECS might not be a new product, the feature of making its container capabilities accessible from anywhere from through their data centers is new.
 It will help businesses develop, scale modern features in applications, and deploy them conveniently.

-Amazon Proton: Automate containers necessary for developing next-gen serverless application development and deployment.
+AWS Proton: Automate containers necessary for developing next-gen serverless application development and deployment.
 It focuses on coordinating different AWS tools required for monitoring, updates, code deployments, and provisioning.
 CI/CD configurations for any application can be scaled up in performance using Proton.

 Amazon Aurora Serverless: while this might not be a new product, its latest version upgrade is a game-changer.
 The all-new Amazon Aurora Serverless V2 can scale up transactions from hundreds to thousands in a fraction of a second.
 It is one of the best addition to the database category.
 However, it is not officially available for unlimited usage, and right now, it is available only in preview.